-• School based monitoring and review.

-- Monitoring and tracking database on attainment in relationship to minimum target grades. - Learning support liaison meetings.

-- Feedback from students and parents. - School based assessment of targets and outcomes. - Reviewing SEND progress and attainment against national standards
+- School based monitoring and review. - Monitoring and tracking database on attainment in relationship to minimum target grades. - Learning support liaison meetings. - Feedback from students and parents/carers. - School based assessment of targets and outcomes. - Reviewing SEND progress and attainment against national standards

-The policy's effectiveness will be evaluated annually through a review of and the results will be shared with the Governing body.
+The policy's effectiveness will be evaluated annually through a review of, and the results will be shared with the Governing body.

-URSULINE HIGH SCHOOL SPECIAL EDUCATIONAL NEEDS AND DISABILITY POLICY September 2019 2.6 Arrangements for considering complaints about SEND support provision within the school
+2.6 Arrangements for considering complaints about SEND support provision within the school

-At Ursuline, parents and students are informed and consulted at every stage of the education of the student, particularly if they have SEND needs.
-In cases where the parents are unhappy with the provision, they are invited to initially approach the SENCo, Head of Year or Head of Faculty, depending on the nature of their concern and nature of need.
-Parents are also invited to ask the LA Parent Partnership Officer for advice and support.
+At Ursuline High School, parents/carers and students are informed and consulted at every stage of the education of the student, particularly if they have SEND needs.
+In cases where the parents/carers are unhappy with the provision, they are invited to initially approach the SENDCo, Head of Year or Head of Faculty, depending on the nature of their concern and nature of need.
+Parents/carers are also invited to ask the LA Parent Partnership Officer for advice and support.
 Formal complaints should be addressed to the Head teacher.

-A parent may ask the LA to conduct a formal Statutory Assessment on their daughter and if they disagree with the outcome, they can appeal to the Special Educational Needs Tribunal.
+A parent/carer may ask the LA to conduct a formal Statutory Assessment on their child and if they disagree with the outcome, they can appeal to the Special Educational Needs Tribunal.